-Implementation shall be as soon as possible, but no later than one year from the effective date of the permit or as specified in the schedule of compliance for this permit.
+Unless this is the first issuance of the permit, the permittee shall have completed implementation of the CMOM program upon the effective date of this permit.
+A new facility receiving the first issuance of a permit shall implement the CMOM program as soon as possible, but no later than one year from the effective date of the permit or as specified in the schedule of compliance for this permit.